-The gbasf2 batch process takes the basf2 path returned by the create_path() method of the task, saves it to the disk and creates a wrapper steering file that executes the saved path.
-It then sends both to the LCG via the BelleII-specific Dirac-wrapper gbasf2.
+The gbasf2 batch process takes the basf2 path returned by the create_path() method of the task, saves it into a pickle file to the disk and creates a wrapper steering file that executes the saved path.
+Any basf2 variable aliases added in the create_path() method are also stored in the pickle file.
+It then sends both the pickle file and the steering file wrapper to the grid via the BelleII-specific Dirac-wrapper gbasf2.

-Project status monitoring
+· Project status monitoring